Winterflower/winterflower.github.io/_posts/2014-11-02-a-very-simple-introduction-to-python-part2.md

 ###2.1 If and else
 Typically in a more complicated program, we have to take different actions depending on some previous result.
-For example, suppose we have a list of three numbers and we want to check whether any one of these numbers is divisible by 5.
+For example, suppose we have a number and we want to check whether it is divisible by 5.
-There are many ways to implement this in Python.

-One very simple way is to assign each element in a list to a variable and then use the if-statement to check whether these number object to which the variable points is divisible by 5.
+One very simple way to do this is to use the if-statement.

 The syntax of the if-statement in Python is as follows: